 C-IEDS is also responsible for responding to WMD incidents around the country and carrying out render safe procedures as required.
 C-EIDS fulfills this mission in partnership with the Department of Energy, the Department of Defense, and a variety of state and local agencies.

-The Bomb Data Center (BDC) is the FBI’s focal point for sharing hazardous-devices related information among federal, state, and local bomb technicians, investigators, general audiences, and international bomb data centers.
-The center publishes bulletins, guides, and other materials designed to provide continuing education to bomb technicians beyond the structured learning provided by the Hazardous Devices School.
+Within the C-EIDS, the Counter-Improvised Explosive Devices Unit is the FBI’s focal point for sharing hazardous-devices related information among federal, state, and local bomb technicians, investigators, general audiences, and international bomb data centers.
+The unit publishes bulletins, guides, and other materials designed to provide continuing education to bomb technicians beyond the structured learning provided by the Hazardous Devices School.
 It also publishes and posts explosives-related information to investigators and general audiences through bulletins and the resources available on the LEO network at www.leo.gov.